-• Broadcast Media Studies: Students take advantage of the state-of-the-art video production facilities and online radio station, while learning to write and produce commercials, news, documentaries, podcasts, advertising, corporate video and reality television.
+• Broadcast Media Studies: Students take advantage of state-of-the-art video production facilities and an online radio station while learning to write and produce commercials, news, documentaries, podcasts, advertising, corporate video and reality television.

 |Minimum entering grades||Tuition||Number of students||Residence spaces|